Watch NicoBoard in Action

 Michel Mikhael co-founded Nicolette out of enthusiasm for premature babies, family-centered care, and to improve communications in healthcare.
 Michel is a board-certified pediatrician and neonatologist by the American Academy of Pediatrics.
 He currently practices at one of the top children’s hospitals in the US.

 Seth co-founded Nicolette out of his belief that we are all here for a purpose bigger than ourselves and helping patients and providers partner in healthcare helps accomplish that.
-Seth is a veteran of the US Navy and has been a senior executive at several companies including Microsoft and Holland America cruise line.
+Seth is a veteran of the US Navy and has been a senior executive at several companies including Amazon, Microsoft, and Holland America cruise line.